dla-hubs/open-rfc-for-bim/content/rfc/002-freemium-pricing-model-license.md

 ---

-Licenses of BIM software have been often considered expensive, and it often raises a bar for companies of different sizes to introduce the BIM process.
+Costs to purchase licenses of BIM software are often considered expensive and raises a bar for companies of different sizes to introduce the BIM process.
 This RFC aims to address that issue by requesting the software companies to introduce a freemium pricing model like the modern SaaS to make the BIM software more